-Students must contact their Student Advisor or admissions officer (up until Saturday of Week Two) for approval to drop any course.
+Students must contact their student advisor or admissions officer (up until Saturday of week two) for approval to drop any course.

-Students who drop a course within the first two weeks of the semester will have their record deleted.
+Students who drop a course within the first two weeks of the term will have their record deleted.
 There will be no reference on the college transcript.
 All students are encouraged to review their credit load with Financial Aid for any impact on their financial aid status.